splunk/observability-workshop/docs/module3/k3s.md

 ### 1. Let’s bake some K8s

-Install [Multipass](https://multipass.run/) for your OS.
+If you are  going to run this localy please install [Multipass](https://multipass.run/) for your OS.
 On a Mac you can also install via `brew` e.g. `brew cask install multipass`

-Download the App Dev Workshop master zip file, unzip the file and change into the app-dev-workshop-master directory
+Regardless if you are running this lab locally  or use an EC2 instance, download the App Dev Workshop Master Zip file locally or on to the EC2 instance.then proceed to unzip the file, rename it, and  change into the workshop directory

 ```bash
 curl -LO https://github.com/signalfx/app-dev-workshop/archive/master.zip